MichaelBui/strixhalo-homelab/Guides/Replacing-Thermal-Interfaces-On-GMKtec-EVO-X2.md

 #### Applying New Thermal Solution
 13. Apply your new thermal interface:
+    - Follow application guides for your specific product
     - Detailed application guide for PTM9750 - https://help.moddiy.com/en/article/how-to-apply-honeywell-ptm7950-bm6825/
 14. Verify all thermal pads for RAM and VRMs are present and properly positioned.
 Optionally replace RAM thermal pads as well.